 Amasra Regional Specialties

-Seafood— It comes as no surprise that a port city like Amasra would be famous for their seafood. 🙂
+Seafood: It comes as no surprise that a port city like Amasra would be famous for its seafood. 🙂

-Amasra salad — What’s so special about a salad?
+Amasra Salad: What’s so special about a salad?
 You might ask.
-Well, you’ll see what the type is about when you visit Amasra. 😉 We’re sure that you’ll be amazed at their locally-named salad, which is a combination of more than a dozen vegetables!
+Well, you’ll see what the hype is about when you visit Amasra. 😉 We’re sure that you’ll be amazed at their locally-named salad, which is a combination of more than a dozen vegetables!
 Likewise, this salad serves as a natural accompaniment to the seafood. 🙂

-There are a dozen fish restaurants in Amasra to choose from, but we recommend Mustafa Amca’nın Yeri (a local favorite for 60+ years) or Gunbatimi Balik (the second floor has a gorgeous view of the castle).
+There are a dozen fish restaurants in Amasra to choose from, but we recommend Mustafa Amca’nın Yeri (a local favorite for 60+ years) or Gunbatimi Balik (we loved the amazing view of Amasra castle from the second floor!)

 How To Get To Amasra